FormidableLabs/spectacle/CONTRIBUTING.md

 **Note**: This file is published and used by `spectacle-cli`.

+**Development Note**: This JS code portion of this file is programmatically updated from the source in `examples/js/index.js` directly into `one-page.html`.
+Rather than editing directly, please run `yarn build-one-page` and verify changes look good.

 ### Examples integration with `spectacle-cli`

 `spectacle-cli` uses our `js,md,one-page` examples in the CLI and boilerplate tools.
 To check that changes to these files don't break `spectacle-cli` upstream, check with something like the following: